 Tchaikovsky played from the suspended speakers.
-Seasoned performers gracefully leaped into the air, to land balancing on their toes.
-A beautiful set that changed as quickly as the dancers moved.
+The performers gracefully leaped into the air, to land balancing on their toes.
+The set was beautiful and changed as quickly as the dancers moved.

-I went on a trip sponsored by my university to see a production of The Nutcracker by the Texas Ballet Theater presented in the Margot and Bill Winspear Opera House.
+I went on a trip with a group from my university to see a production of The Nutcracker by the Texas Ballet Theater presented in the Margot and Bill Winspear Opera House.
 It was spectacular.
 I was inspired—and put to shame.

 Between focusing on the ballet, I pictured intense rehearsals of a time-honored art form.
-I visualized people holding bags of ice to their ankles, rising with a smile, and starting again from the beginning.
+I thought of people holding bags of ice to their ankles, rising with a smile, and starting again from the beginning.
 I imagined greatness and witnessed it.

-I go weeks or months without drawing at times, and I don’t like that.
+I have gone weeks or months without drawing at times.
 I don’t like giving my sketchbook the “hello darkness, my old friend” look, and not “talking” to it again.
-I want to take the necessary steps to change that.
-I looked through the program, at the profile descriptions of dancers who started training at as young as three years old and was amazed.
+I want to work on that.
+I looked through the program, at the profile descriptions of dancers who started training at as young as three years old.
 I daydreamed of a work ethic like theirs.

 I admire their efficiency, precision, and resilience.
-I can’t wait to see the TBT again in the future and to find out what else I can learn from them.
+I can’t wait to see the TBT again in the future, and to see what else I can learn from them.